datavillage-me/developer-documentation/docs/20-getting-started/02-how-it-works.md

 ---

 # How Datavillage Works
-In a nutshell, the collaboration owner creates a collaboration space and invites participants as data providers, algorithm providers, or data consumers.
+In a nutshell, the collaboration owner creates a collaboration space and invites participants as data providers, algorithm providers, or insights consumers.
 Multiple roles can be assumed by a single participant.

 Data providers connect their encrypted data via custom APIs or available data connectors, algorithm providers publish their algorithm via Dockerfile and data consumers consume the result via custom APIs, webhooks or data connectors.

-The Datacage associated with the collaboration space handles the events (batch or real time), executes the algorithm on the decrypted data (only the algorithm can access the data in clear) and the result is made available to data consumers in an encrypted way.
+The Datacage associated with the collaboration space handles the events (batch or real time), executes the algorithm on the decrypted data (only the algorithm can access the data in clear) and the result is made available to insightsx consumers in an encrypted way.
 The Datacage verifies authorization, consent (if required from individuals) and keeps track of all data activity in an immutable audit trail.

 ## Overview
 ![Datavillage overview](../assets/images/datavillage-overview.png)